-- · our Annual Report on Form 10-K for the fiscal year ended December 31, 2024, filed with the SEC on March 13, 2025; - our Quarterly Report on Form 10-Q for the fiscal quarter ended March 31, 2025, filed with the SEC on May 13, 2025; - the portions of our Definitive Proxy Statement on Schedule 14A, filed with the SEC on April 28, 2025, that are incorporated by reference in our Annual Report on Form 10-K for the fiscal year ended December 31, 2024; - our Current Reports on Form 8-K, filed with the SEC on January 31, 2025, March 17, 2025 and May 1, 2025; and - the description of our common stock and warrants to purchase common stock included in our registration statement or Form 8-A filed on August 14, 2014, as the same may be updated by Exhibit 4.3 to Amendment No. 1 to our Annual Report on Form 10-K filed on April 1, 2024, including all other amendments and reports filed for the purpose of updating such description.
+- · our Annual Report on Form 10-K for the fiscal year ended December 31, 2024, filed with the SEC on March 13, 2025; - our Quarterly Report on Form 10-Q for the fiscal quarter ended March 31, 2025, filed with the SEC on May 13, 2025; - the portions of our Definitive Proxy Statement on Schedule 14A, filed with the SEC on April 28, 2025, that are incorporated by reference in our Annual Report on Form 10-K for the fiscal year ended December 31, 2024; - our Current Reports on Form 8-K, filed with the SEC on January 31, 2025, March 17, 2025, May 1, 2025, June 5, 2025 (excluding Item 7.01 and the related exhibit 99.1), June 13, 2025, June 18, 2025, June 25, 2025 and June 26, 2025 and the description of our common stock and warrants to purchase common stock included in our registration statement or Form 8-A filed on August 14, 2014, as the same may be updated by Exhibit 4.3 to Amendment No. 1 to our Annual Report on Form 10-K filed on April 1, 2024, including all other amendments and reports filed for the purpose of updating such description.

 We also incorporate by reference any future filings (other than current reports furnished under Item 2.02 or Item 7.01 of Form 8-K and exhibits filed on such form that are related to such items unless such Form 8-K expressly provides to the contrary) made with the SEC pursuant to Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act, including those made after the date of the initial filing of the registration statement of which this prospectus is a part and those made after the effectiveness of such registration statement, until the termination of the offering of the common stock made by this prospectus, and such filings will become a part of this prospectus from the respective dates that such documents are filed with the SEC.
 Information in such future filings updates and supplements the information provided in this prospectus.
-Any statements in any such future filings will automatically be deemed to modify and supersede any information herein or in any document we previously filed with the SEC that is incorporated to be incorporated herein by reference to the extent that statements in the later filed document modify or replace such earlier statements.
+Any statements in any such future filings will automatically be deemed to modify and supersede any information herein or in any document we previously filed with the SEC that is incorporated or deemed to be incorporated herein by reference to the extent that statements in the later filed document modify or replace such earlier statements.